 How Darren and I do it the Alpha Collaboration style?

-As much as I hate Byword on iPhone for writing on it (I write in WriteRoom, because of full screen capabilities), Byword has managed to push a big part of the publishing process away from Poster app (which is unfortunately not sold anymore), to itself.
-The fact I wan’t be using it for the production, doesn’t mean that I won’t be using it for publishing, where it is superb as it is.
+As much as I hate Byword on iPhone for writing on it (I write in WriteRoom, because of full-screen capabilities), Byword has managed to push a big part of the publishing process away from Poster app (which is unfortunately not sold anymore), to itself.
+The fact I won’t be using it for the production doesn’t mean that I won’t be using it for publishing, where it is superb as it is.

-The fact that it supports both iCloud and Dropbox sync, makes it perfect from splitting blog work from private stuff.
+The fact that it supports both iCloud and Dropbox sync, makes it perfect for splitting blog work from private stuff.